Garryowen Football Club: The garryowen kick

 In playing terms a garryowen is a very high kick with a deliberately long time in flight rather than pure distance, named after the rugby club designed to put the opposing team under pressure by allowing the kicking team time to arrive under and compete for the high ball.
-It is thought to have come part of the modern lexicon in the early 1920s as one of the great Garryowen teams that won three Senior cups from 1924 to 1926 used this tactic to the utmost.
+It is thought to have come part of the modern lexicon in the early 1920s as one of the Garryowen teams that won three Senior cups from 1924 to 1926 used this tactic to the utmost.
 The 'garryowen' was immortalised as a 'descriptive' to the British sporting public by the doyen of BBC Rugby Union commentators Bill McLaren who frequently used it in his decades on air between 1953 and 2002.
 He often used the phrase "hoists the garryowen" rather than "kicks" adding additional colour to his commentary.
 In rugby league a similar kick is usually referred to as an up and under, while a similar kick in American football can occur in fourth down situations, when the team in possession 'punts' although the kicking team cannot retain possession as in the rugby codes.